 - St Mary’s River in Marysville, between the Marysville Falls and Bootleg Gap Golf Course

 - Kimberley Nature Park, accessible by several entrances

 Dogs in off-leash areas must be under the verbal control of their owner, have a collar with a valid dog license attached to it, must not act in an aggressive manner towards a person or dog and must not chase or disturb any wildlife.
 Dogs defined as ‘Vicious Dogs’ (link to Vicious dogs section below) are NOT permitted in the off-leash areas.

-Dogs over four months old living within the City, must be licensed by the City of Kimberley.
+Dogs over four months old living within the City, must be licenced by the City of Kimberley.
 Licencing your dog is one of the most important means of ensuring the safety of your pet.
 If your dog accidentally gets out of the yard, the licence allows the Animal Control Officer to identify your dog and get it back to you.
 If your dog is a ‘repeat offender’ and ends up being taken to the pound at the SPCA, you will have to pay the impound, boarding and vaccination fees, as well at an ‘at large’ fine, your dog will be returned to you.
 Licence fees are as follows:

 - 2021 Neutered Male or Spayed Female - $23.00

 - 2021 Unneutered Male or Unspayed Female - $57.50

 Dog licences can be purchased at City Hall during regular office hours.